Andrei-Lapusteanu/Simple-Employee-Manager-with-SQL/README.md

 # Functionality

-- he program allows employee details to be entered, and then stored inside a table containing all other employees
+- The program allows employee details to be entered, and then stored inside a table containing all other employees
-- The database supports insertion, edit, and deletion of any entry -Database query (population on UI) is done on a separate thread in order to not freeze the UI during the operation
+- The database supports insertion, edit, and deletion of any entry
+- Database query is done on a separate thread in order to not freeze the UI

+## Important
+Application functionality is limited because it was implemented during an internship and the server which ran the database was local to the building.
+Code needs to be refactored in order to make it functional
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODI1MDg4ODMsLTQ0ODI5NjIxOV19
+eyJoaXN0b3J5IjpbLTE2NjUxNDI4MjgsLTQ0ODI5NjIxOV19
 -->